-PLC remains committed to look for various opportunities for growth through profitable investments that will increase the company's shareholder value for partners and investors alike.
-It shall likewise continue to partner with its Parent Company's corporate social responsibility arm, Belle Kaagapay, to continue on enhancing quality of life for its host communities.
+PLC remains committed to look for various opportunities for growth through profitable investments that will increase theCorporation's shareholder value for partners and investors alike.
+It shall likewise continue to partner with its parent corporation's corporate social responsibility arm, Belle Kaagapay, to continue on enhancing quality of life for its host communities.